IvoAdrian/streaming-performance/computation/README.md

 1. the execution platform (jvm, graalvm or native)
 2. the throughput

-The run-with-agent.sh script was a script used to set up the possibility to use Native Image.
+The run-with-agent.sh script was used to set up the configuration for Native Image.